 You should make sure that your child completes the full course of immunisations to protect them from unnecessary illness.

 We offer most of our Travel Vaccines free to our patients unless you have been registered less than one month.

 However, there is a charge for yellow fever and some other vaccinations.
 We do not offer rabies and Japanese encephalitis vaccinations at this surgery.
 You can buy anti-malarial medication over the counter at a pharmacist, or we will give you a private prescription.

 The doctors, practice nurse or health visitor will happily answer any queries you may have about immunisation and vaccination.
-For further information on vaccinations and immunisation, please visit our immunisations page.

 We offer a full range of vaccinations for foreign travel.
 For all advice and information regarding foreign travel please see our Travel page.